zparkz/classwork/homework/week1/assignment.md

     17:

 What does this output?
+I don't even get this one.
 In general, what will this program output, given any input in slot 10?
+Not a clue.

 ## 4. Reading